Faculty of Chemistry

 University of Stuttgart

-by Simon Suhr, Robert Walter, Julia Beerhues, Uta Albold and Biprajit Sarkar
+Simon Suhr, Robert Walter, Julia Beerhues, Uta Albold und Biprajit Sarkar

 Chem.
 Sci., 2022, 13, 10532